Voting Rights Quilts

 Quilting doesn’t stop for a pandemic.
 Fannie and Kit started these quilts in person and finished them over the phone.

-These quilts were made by Kit and Catherine, after the election, to thank activists for their work and to offer comfort to those around them.
+These quilts were made by Kit, Fannie and Catherine, after the election, to thank activists for their work and to offer comfort to those around them.

 Since we weren’t traveling we shared some fun learning the Town Square block.
 Quilters gotta quilt!